wirt-ee/wirt-ee.github.io/docs/profile/index.md

 Academia [PhD](https://www.etis.ee/CV/Hannes_Tamme/eng/) graded, well paid technical support personnel.
 We politely refuse when a conflict of interest or massive academic infrastructure suits you better.

 ## Requests
 <a href="mailto:info@wirt.ee">info@wirt.ee</a> in English or Estonian.
 This page language reflects the default server LOCALE.
 It's hard to invent terminology or quote everything.

 ## Pricing
-Same as academia officials, usually reviewed yearly.
+Baseline is same as academia officials 60 €/h.